studiopengpeng/ASCOMETAL/wp-content/plugins/email-address-encoder/readme.txt

 You can override [the pattern](http://fightingforalostcause.net/misc/2006/compare-email-regex.php "Comparing E-mail Address Validating Regular Expressions") with the `eae_regexp` filter: `add_filter( 'eae_regexp', function () { return '/^pattern$/'; } );`

-= How can I change the priorty of the default filters? =
+= How can I change the priority of the default filters? =

-The default filter priorty is `1000` and you can adjust it by defining the `EAE_FILTER_PRIORITY` constant: `define( 'EAE_FILTER_PRIORITY', 99999 );`.
+The default filter priority is `1000` and you can adjust it by defining the `EAE_FILTER_PRIORITY` constant: `define( 'EAE_FILTER_PRIORITY', 99999 );`.
 The constant has to be defined before this plugin is loaded, e.g. in your `wp-config.php` or in Must-use plugin (a.k.a. mu-plugin).

 = How can I disable the @-sign check? =